ski insurance

 How are you insured against the risks of skiing and snowboarding?
 Find answers to the most important questions in this guide to insurance for winter sports.

 Every winter, the Alps draw numerous winter sports fans across Switzerland to their snow-covered slopes.
-According to the most recent statistics from the Schweizerischen Sportobservatoriums, more than 40 percent of residents practiced skiing or snowboarding in 2022.
+According to the most recent statistics from the Schweizerischen Sportobservatoriums (2022), 26.80 percent of residents practice Alpine skiing, 5.40 percent practice Nordic skiing, 4.10 percent ride snowboards, and 3.80 percent engage in ski and snowboard touring.

 How risky is skiing and snowboarding?